 With choral music being such an important part of liturgy at SsAM, an ensemble of professional singers was established in 1996 when the parish was founded.
-The SsAM Staff singers serve as the core of the parish choir and perform occasionally as a separate ensemble as the SsAM Collegium.
-Frequently featured in worship at SsAM as well as in concert settings, the Collegium performs a wide range of music from Gregorian Chant and Renaissance motets to selections from the contemporary and world music repertoire.
+The SsAM Staff singers serve as the core of the parish choir and perform occasionally as a separate ensemble.
+Frequently featured in worship at SsAM as well as in concert settings, they perform a wide range of music from Gregorian Chant and Renaissance motets to selections from the contemporary and world music repertoire.

 Originally from the Philadelphia region, Isabel moved back to the area after she and her husband raised their family in Scotland (UK), Virginia, and finally New Hampshire, where they lived for many years.
 Ms. Gray has a Bachelor of Arts in Music, performance concentration, from the University of New Hampshire and a Master of Science in Library Information Science from Drexel University.
 She is the assistant Director of Library Services for Camden County College (NJ) and is a Navy veteran.

 Isabel’s first church gig was at the age of seven, singing in the junior choir at The Church of the Good Shepherd, Pitman, New Jersey where her mother was the organist and choir director.
 Isabel was a section leader/soloist for several churches while living in New Hampshire and continued in this role at Trinity Church in Asbury Park, New Jersey for several years.
 She has taught vocal classes for high school students as part of the SYMS program at the University of New Hampshire and was the first director/vocal coach for a hospice care singing group in New Hampshire.